E4

 • Remove the mounting screw and gently pull out the sensor.

-• Inspect the sensor wire and connector for corrosion or loose fit at the IFC.
+• Inspect the sensor wire and connector for corrosion or a loose fit at the IFC.
 Reseat the connector.

-• Verify that the burner assembly and furnace chassis have a solid ground connection to the control board (check ground screw tightness).
+• Verify that the burner assembly and furnace chassis have a solid ground connection to the control board (check the ground screw tightness).

 Advertisements